chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 * Key Features:
     * Detects available COM ports.
     * Reads data.txt only if modified.
-    * Sends data (1 or 0) to STM32 via serial communication.
+    * Sends data (1 or 0) to STM32-F401RE via serial communication.

-### 6. Defect Removal Mechanism (STM32 & Servo Motor Control)
+### 6. Defect Removal Mechanism (STM32-F401RE & Servo Motor Control)
-[`Arduino C++ program`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/servomotor.cpp) flashed to the STM32 microcontroller to:
+[`Arduino C++ program`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/servomotor.cpp) flashed to the STM32-F401RE microcontroller to:
-* Read data from the serial port and control the servo motor based on received data
+* Read data from the serial port and control the servo motor based on received data.
 * If a defect (1) is detected:
     * Wait 1 second to sync with conveyor motion.
-    * Rotate the servo motor by 130° to push the defected tablet off the belt.
+    * Rotate the servo motor by 130° to push the defective tablet off the belt.
     * Return to default (0°) position.
 * If no defect (0), no action is taken.